David Speers

-David Gordon Speers (born 9 September 1974 in Inverell, Australia) is an Australian journalist and host of Insiders on ABC TV.
+David Gordon Speers (born 9 September 1974) is an Australian journalist and host of Insiders on ABC TV.

 Previously he was political editor at Sky News Australia, as well as host of PM Agenda, The Last Word and Speers Tonight.

 Career

-Speers began his career in Geelong, Victoria in the newsroom of radio station K-Rock.
-Speers then worked at 2GB, 2UE and 3AW.
+Speers began his career in Geelong, Victoria, in the newsroom of radio station K-Rock.
+He then worked at 2GB, 2UE and 3AW.
 He has been a member of the National Press Club board since 2005 and is currently a director.

 Sky News

 In 2000, Speers joined Sky News as a political editor.

-During his time with Sky News, Speers hosted the channel's flagship PM Agenda program Monday to Thursday afternoons.
-Additionally, he presented political updates and conducts interviews throughout the day on the 24-hour news channel.
+During his time with Sky News, Speers hosted the channel's flagship PM Agenda program on Monday to Thursday afternoons.
+Additionally, he presented political updates and conducted interviews throughout the day on the 24-hour news channel.

-He also previously commuted from his home in Canberra once a week to Sky News' primary studios in Sydney to host primetime program The Nation with David Speers before the program ended in 2015.
+Speers also previously commuted from his home in Canberra once a week to Sky News' primary studios in Sydney to host primetime program The Nation with David Speers before the program ended in 2015.
 On 28 January 2016, Speers began hosting a new weekly Sky News format Speers Tonight from Canberra.

 ABC News

-In June 2019, Speers was appointed as host of the ABC's Insiders, replacing Barrie Cassidy from February 2020.
-Speers regularly appears on ABC News, News Breakfast and ABC Local Radio including Mornings with Virginia Trioli on ABC Radio Melbourne.
+In June 2019, Speers was appointed as host of the ABC's Insiders program, replacing Barrie Cassidy from February 2020.
+Speers regularly appears on ABC News, News Breakfast and ABC Local Radio including Mornings on ABC Radio Melbourne.

-Speers is also a fill in presenter for Michael Rowland on News Breakfast.
+Speers was also a fill-in presenter for Michael Rowland on News Breakfast.

+In July 2023, Speers was appointed as ABC national political lead, a new position, following the departure of former political editor Andrew Probyn.

+In 2024 Speers moved his family back to Canberra, from where he now presents Insiders.

 Election coverage

-Speers was chosen to moderate the leaders' debate between John Howard and Kevin Rudd for the 2007 Australian federal election and again in the 2010 Australian federal election between Julia Gillard and Tony Abbott, as well as the 2013 Australian federal election between Kevin Rudd and Tony Abbott.
+Speers was chosen to moderate the leaders' debate between John Howard and Kevin Rudd for the 2007 Australian federal election and again in the 2010 Australian federal election between Julia Gillard and Tony Abbott, as well as the 2013 Australian federal election between Rudd and Abbott.
+Speers hosted the second leaders' debate on the ABC for the 2025 federal election.In 2025, Speers served as the co-host of the ABC's 2025 election night coverage alongside Sarah Ferguson.
+He also was the co-host of the ABC's coverage of the Voice Referendum in 2023 alongside Bridget Brennan.